coockie273/NaiveBayesClassifier/README.md

 h - positive parameter called window size.

-The accuracy of that model in this project will measure with **Shuffle-Split Cross-Validation** method.

 # Usage

 The use of this model consists of three stages: initialization, training, and classification.